SEND Information 2020-21

 - We work closely with a School Educational Psychologist.

-- We commission the services of a speech and language therapist who works across the Nursery school assessing children, providing therapy and supporting staff.
+- We commission the services of a speech and language therapist who attends monthly and works across the Nursery school assessing children and providing strategies to support progress.

 - Through the School Readiness Team we can also access a range of other services e.g. Autistic Spectrum Condition Team, Portage Team and the Sensory Team.

-- We work closely with Health Visitors and Community Paediatricians, holding regular meetings with the Nursery School.
+- We work closely with Health Visitors and hold regular meetings with them.

 How are staff helped?

-Staff have been involved in considerable professional development led by experienced and highly qualified trainers on issues such as child development, person centre planning, supporting children with social communication difficulties.
+Staff have been involved in considerable professional development led by experienced and highly qualified trainers on issues such as: child development; person centred planning; supporting children with social communication difficulties.
 Part of the SENCO’s role is to support all staff in planning for children with SEN. Staff can also identify their own training needs and request attendance on courses.

 We ensure that staff are confident and fully trained in administering relevant medicines and performing invasive care procedures when these are required.